Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/staff-of-defense-pabtso.md

 aliases: ["Staff of Defense"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Phandelver and Below: The Shattered Obelisk p.
-220
+BookSource: "Phandelver and Below: The Shattered Obelisk p.
+220"
 ---
 # Staff of Defense
 *Melee Weapon, rare (requires attunement by a bard, sorcerer, warlock, or wizard)*